Welcome to the

 - Handa’s Surprise

-- The Enormous Turnip
+- The Runaway Train

 Please remember to check your child's contact book every day for information and messages.
 Each week there will be a sticker in there that tells you what will be happening and what learning will be taking place in the classroom.